yonisimian/containers/README.md

 - **Set** - also provides an iterator, a macro, and two pleasant functions - **union** and **intersection**.

 >NOTE:  All of the C containers use **function pointers** in order to maintain it's generalness, because all of it's data is void* and must be copied, freed and compared using functions given by the user.

+>NOTE:  All of the errors in these containers are handled using enums of the possible results.

 ## C++ Containers